BitrockChain/BitrockChain/README.md

 # Bitrock chain

 Stealth launched in July of 2023 as a PoA Ethereum side chain with a fully circulating supply, Bitrock boasts an ultra-low cost trading experience coupled with a 1 second block time.
-Offering the attractive combination of high accessibility, a vibrant ecosystem (including a stable coin & token builder), a robust & secure infrastructure, and numerous key integrations & listings, Bitrock has little to no barriers to entry - positioning it as a favored choice for hosting any type of project or launch.
+Offering high accessibility, a vibrant ecosystem, a robust & secure infrastructure, and numerous key integrations & listings, Bitrock has little to no barriers to entry - positioning it as a favored choice for hosting any type of project or launch.

-Bitrock's native official DEX, Rockswap, will soon support transactions across 10+ chains, with cross-chain integration in its final stages.
-Upon completion, cryptocurrencies may be traded between other native chains and the Bitrock chain without the need to use DEXs native to those chains, hold native chain tokens, or pay gas fees in those native tokens.
-All gas would be equalized and paid in native Bitrock.
+Bitrock's native official DEX, Rockswap also supports direct multichain transactions across 10+ chains, without the need to use DEXs native to those chains or hold multiple native chain tokens.
+Rockswap also houses an on-chain Token Builder, cross-chain asset custody, farming, and more.

 ## Quicklink